Best Phones for Genshin Impact: Top Picks Tested and Ranked

 #Apple iPhone 15 Pro Max

 The iPhone 15 Pro Max sits at the top of every Genshin Impact benchmark.
-We tested it at maximum graphics with 120 FPS enabled, and it held a steady 118-120 FPS through a 30-minute Spiral Abyss session.
+We tested it at maximum graphics with 120 FPS enabled, and it held its frame rate without noticeable drops through a long Spiral Abyss session.
 The 6.69-inch Super Retina XDR OLED display with 120Hz makes Teyvat look stunning.

 Battery drain is the only downside.
-At max settings with 120 FPS, we measured about 28% battery drain per hour on a full charge.
-That’s roughly 3.5 hours of continuous gameplay.
+At max settings with 120 FPS, the battery drains quickly, so expect only a few hours of continuous gameplay on a full charge.

 #Samsung Galaxy S24 Ultra

 Samsung’s flagship runs a Snapdragon 8 Gen3 chip that handles Genshin at max settings with stable 60 FPS.
-The 6.8-inch Dynamic AMOLED 2X display delivers vivid colors, and the 5,000 mAh battery lasted about 4 hours of continuous play in our testing.
-According to Samsung’s product page, the vapor chamber cooling system is 1.9x larger than the S23 Ultra’s.
+The 6.8-inch Dynamic AMOLED 2X display delivers vivid colors, and the 5,000 mAh battery comfortably lasted through long play sessions in our testing.
+According to Samsung’s product page, the vapor chamber cooling system is larger than the S23 Ultra’s.

 #Asus ROG Phone 8 Pro

 This is the best Android phone specifically built for gaming.
 The Snapdragon 8 Gen3 pairs with up to 24GB of RAM and a 165Hz AMOLED display.
 The AirTrigger shoulder buttons give you physical controls for dodging and attacking.
-We measured surface temperatures of 38°C after 45 minutes of play, which is cooler than the Galaxy S24 Ultra’s 41°C.
+Its dedicated cooling kept the phone noticeably cooler to the touch than the Galaxy S24 Ultra after extended play in our testing.

 #OnePlus 12

 The OnePlus 12 runs a Snapdragon 8 Gen3 and a 6.8-inch display with 4,500 nits peak brightness.
 We tested it outdoors in direct sunlight and could still see the game clearly.
-The 5,400 mAh battery with 80W fast charging got us from 10% to 60% in about 18 minutes.
+The 5,400 mAh battery with 80W fast charging tops up quickly between sessions.
 Solid pick if you want flagship performance without the ROG Phone’s gaming aesthetic.

 #Are Mid-Range Phones Good Enough for Genshin Impact?

 Yes, if you’re fine with 60 FPS at medium-to-high settings.
 The price-to-performance gap between $300 and $800 phones has shrunk considerably.
-In our testing, the jump from a Snapdragon 8 Gen2 phone to a Gen3 phone improved average FPS by only 8-12% at medium settings.
+In our testing, the jump from a Snapdragon 8 Gen2 phone to a Gen3 phone made only a modest difference at medium settings.

 #OnePlus 12R